RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 This section describes how to work with responses.
 See [operations section](#session-operations) to learn how to get these responses.

 #### Single response
-This response is typically retrieved from the [retrieve](#retrieve) or [status](#status) operations and you receive only one item of desired resource in the response.

-Retrieved data are encapsulated in respective model of the retrieved resource which is build on the bindings side.
+This response is typically retrieved from the [retrieve](#retrieve) or [status](#status) operations, where you receive a single item of the requested resource.
+The retrieved data is encapsulated within the corresponding model of the resource, which is constructed on the bindings side.

 ```python
 single_response = session.flaws.retrieve(id="CVE-1111-2222")